The OG Diet

 The answer is; rarely, or only when necessary.

-Dietary fiber is the final myth I’ll touch on.
+Dietary fibre is the final myth I’ll touch on.

 Humans are wolves, not cows.

-We don’t have four stomachs to process 25 lbs of hay in one day.
+We don’t have four stomachs to process 25 pounds of hay in one day.
 Apex predators are not meant to take behemoth dumps six times a day.

-Just look at the anatomical/physiological similarities between humans and wolves, contrasted diametrically with omnivorous animals.
+Just look at the anatomical/physiological similarities between humans and wolves, contrasted with that of ungulate or omnivorous mammals.

 The habits you’ll develop by following this way of eating will literally prepare you to change the world.